denghz/denghz.github.io/_posts/2019-04-08- 'Theorem Proof' in Haskell.md

 In another words, its type is isomorphic to its value.

-It is meaningless to have only numbers, we need to build arithmetic on it.
+It is meaningless to have only numbers, so the next thing is to build arithmetic on it.

-So what would be `Nat n + Nat m` ?
+What would be `Nat n + Nat m` ?

-First it should by a `Nat`, and its type should correspond to the sum.
+Firstly, it should by a `Nat`, and then its type should correspond to the sum.

 With the help of GHC's Type Family and Type Operator extension, we can give reasonable definition of addition and multiplication on the level of types.